SimplyCash® Plus Business Credit Card from American Express Essentials

 Spending limits: With the SimplyCash® Plus Business Credit Card from American Express, you only get 5 percent and 3 percent cash back on your first $50,000 in purchases.
 After that, the rate is 1 percent.
 This is a drawback for mid-sized businesses that spend above this threshold and want to maximize their rewards.

 Category selection: Read the fine print and you'll see that there's not as much flexibility with category selection.
 For the 3 percent rebate category, you must choose from the previously mentioned list and make your selection within the first two months of opening your account.
 Plus, you can only change your selection once in a calendar year.
 If you forget to make a selection, the 3 percent rebate will be applied to gas purchases -- not useful if you operate a home-based business that requires minimal travel.

-Short intro APR offer: At nine months, the 0 percent APR offer term is shorter than other credit cards, which offer 12, 15 or 18-month terms (the APR increases to 12.99% - 19.99% Variable after the intro period).
+Short intro APR offer: At nine months, the 0 percent APR offer term is shorter than other credit cards, which offer 12, 15 or 18-month terms.

 Foreign transaction fee: The foreign transaction is fee is 2.7 percent - not optimal if you travel a lot internationally for business.
 In this case, a business card with an intro offer that waives this fee for a specified period or one that doesn't have this fee at all, like the Ink Plus® Business Credit Card may be better.